invesdwin/invesdwin-util/README.md

 #### `Decimal`
 This type wraps a `Double` value and handles rounding properly when needed internally to increase precision of calculations for mathematical use cases where performance is crititcal while a good precision is required.
 It eases working with `Double` by providing a fluent API with `ScaledDecimals` (e.g. `ByteSize` or `Percent`, more complex ones like `Money`, `Price` or `Amount` are used in other frameworks built on this) to make transformations between units easier and aggregate functions (e.g. sum, avg, ...) to ease working with lots of `Decimals`.
 It makes `Double` more like `BigDecimal`, without being as slow as `BigDecimal`, nor being as imprecise as `Double` normally is.
 And the API makes mathematical code much easier to write and understand.
 #### `FDate`
 This stands for "Fast Date".
-It is essentially a long value with a cached hashcode for making it faster as a key in maps.
-Each time operation is handled by the fastest time library available, which is [Joda-Time](http://www.joda.org/joda-time) in this case.
+It is essentially a long value and is suitable as a key in maps.
+Each time operation is handled by the fastest time library available, which is [Joda-Time](http://www.joda.org/joda-time) mostly.
 Also comes with a `FDateBuilder` that makes creation of specific dates easier.
 #### `Instant`
 Makes time-tracking in batch processing easier, prints itself out as a Duration with the precision of System.nanoTime().
 #### `Duration`